Crafting an Elevator Pitch

-Keep in mind that your elevator pitch should excite you first; after all, if you don't get excited about what you're saying, neither will your audience.
+Keep in mind that your pitch should excite you first.
+After all, if you don't get excited about what you're saying, neither will your audience.
 Your pitch should bring a smile to your face and quicken your heartbeat.
-People may not remember everything that you say, but they will likely remember your enthusiasm.
+People may not remember everything that you say, but they'll likely remember your enthusiasm.

 Imagine that you're creating an elevator pitch that describes what your company does.
 You plan to use it at networking events.
 You could say, "My company writes mobile device applications for other businesses."
 But that's not very memorable!